probcomp/GenSMCP3.jl/README.md

 Alex Lew*, George Matheos*, Tan Zhi-Xuan, Matin Ghavamizadeh, Nishad Gothoskar, Stuart Russell, Vikash Mansinghka AISTATS 2023
 ```
+For the code used to generate the results and figures in the paper, see [this repository](https://github.com/probcomp/aistats2023-smcp3).

 ## Installation
 GenSMCP3 is implemented in [Julia](https://julialang.org/).